 As Online Learning Coordinator for Rural Health she is responsible for providing a high quality online learning experience for MBBS students undertaking rural clinical placements.
 Responsibilities include management of the design and production of online course material, provision of staff development and guidance on the adoption of innovative educational technologies.

 2012 APMG Prince2 Project Management Foundation and Practitioner 2010 Melbourne University Master of Education 2001 University of Adelaide Graduate Diploma of Education 1999 University of Adelaide Bachelor of Science (Math and Computer Science)

 Online Learning Coordinator @ ARCS (Adelaide Rural Clinical School)

-- Deliver high quality online course material, assessment tasks, synchronous and asynchronous online learning that meets the needs of students and staff
+- Deliver high quality online course material, assessment tasks, synchronous and asynchronous online learning that meets the needs of students and staff in rural locations

 - Develop online learning capacity through staff development